aaayon91/fetch-rewards/README.md

 ### Spend Points Page:
 ![](/public/images/spendpoints1.png)
 ![](/public/images/spendpoints2.png)
 #### In the spend points page, users input the amount of points they want to spend without going negative.
-When submitted, the lates spend will be broken down by the amount spent per 'payer'.
+When submitted, the latest spend will be broken down by the amount spent per 'payer'.
 <br>
 <br>

 # Technologies Used
-### Express, NodeJS, HTML, JavaScript, EJS, and CSS
+### Express, NodeJS, HTML, JavaScript, EJS
 <br>
 <br>